12Mosch/File-Content-Aggregator/docs/developer-guide.md

 - **highlight.js:** Library for syntax highlighting.
 Executed in a Web Worker (`highlight.worker.ts`) to avoid blocking the main UI thread.
 - **date-fns:** Modern utility library for date parsing, formatting, and manipulation.
 - **electron-store:** Simple data persistence library for Electron apps.
 Used for storing settings and search history.
+- **Fuse.js:** Lightweight fuzzy-search library.
+Used for filtering the results list in the UI.

 ## Core Logic Areas